Magenerds/mom-mock/README.md

 2. Create an empty database

-3. Open `pub/web/index.php` in your MDC instance and edit the following to match the created database:
+3. Open `pub/index.php` in your mom-mock folder and edit the following to match the created database:

     ```php
     $container['db'] = function($c) {